-1.1.
+2.1.
 Code of Conduct

-- 1.1.1.
-The League is committed to maintaining the highest standards of behaviour and conduct at cricket matches both on and off the field.
-All clubs and players, by virtue of their registration with or by joining their respective club, explicitly agree to abide by this Code of Conduct, which incorporates the Spirit of Cricket, and are bound by the provisions in these Regulations. - 1.1.2.
-The major responsibility for ensuring fair play rests with the captains, but extends to all players, umpires and coaches. - 1.1.3.
-Players and club officials must at all times accept the umpire's decision.
+- 2.1.1.The League is committed to maintaining the highest standards of behaviour and conduct at cricket matches both on and off the field.
+All clubs and players, by virtue of their registration with or by joining their respective club, explicitly agree to abide by this Code of Conduct, which incorporates the Spirit of Cricket, and are bound by the provisions in these Regulations. - 2.1.2.
+The major responsibility for ensuring fair play rests with the captains, but extends to all players, umpires and coaches. - 2.1.3.Players and club officials must always accept the umpire's decision.
 Players and club officials must show self-discipline, even when things go against them.
 This means not

-- showing dissent at the umpire's decision or reacting in a provocative or disapproving manner towards another player or a spectator. - 1.1.4.
-Players and club officials shall not intimidate assault or attempt to intimidate or assault an umpire, another player, a club official or a spectator. - 1.1.5.
-Players and club officials shall not use crude and/or abusive language (known as "sledging"), nor make offensive gestures or hand signals, nor deliberately distract an opponent. - 1.1.6.
-Players and club officials shall not use language or gestures that offend, insult, humiliate, intimidate, threaten, disparage or vilify another person on the basis of that person's age, race, religion, sexual orientation, colour, descent or national or ethnic origin. - 1.1.7.
-Players and club officials shall not use or in any way be concerned in the use or distribution of illegal drugs. - 1.1.8.
-Players and club officials shall not make any public or media comment which is detrimental to the interests or reputation of other Participants, the League, clubs, umpires or the game in general.
+- showing dissent at the umpire's decision or reacting in a provocative or disapproving manner towards another player or a spectator. - 2.1.4.Players and club officials shall not intimidate assault or attempt to intimidate or assault an umpire, another player, a club official or a spectator. - 2.1.5.Players and club officials shall not use crude and/or abusive language (known as "sledging"), nor make offensive gestures or hand signals, nor deliberately distract an opponent. - 2.1.6.
+Players and club officials shall not use language or gestures that offend, insult, humiliate, intimidate, threaten, disparage or vilify another person based on that person's age, race, religion, sexual orientation, colour, descent or national or ethnic origin. - 2.1.7.Players and club officials shall not use or in any way be concerned in the use or distribution of illegal drugs. - 2.1.8.Players and club officials shall not make any public or media comment which is detrimental to the interests or reputation of other Participants, the League, clubs, umpires or the game in general.
 In this instance, media shall include (but not necessarily be limited to) press, radio, television, external websites, club websites, social networking sites and club match programmes.
-Nothing in this provision shall prevent any comment which constitutes honest opinion in regard to cricketing matters and which is made in a fair and respectful manner. - 1.1.9.
-Players and club officials shall not disclose or comment upon any alleged breach of this Code (save as necessary to implement the provisions of these Regulations) until the outcome of any disciplinary process initiated under these Regulations has been finally disposed of. - 1.1.10.
+Nothing in this provision shall prevent any comment which constitutes honest opinion regarding cricketing matters, and which is made in a fair and respectful manner. - 2.1.9.Players and club officials shall not disclose or comment upon any alleged breach of this Code (save as necessary to implement the provisions of these Regulations) until the outcome of any disciplinary process initiated under these Regulations has been finally disposed of. - 2.1.10.
 Clubs must take adequate steps to ensure the good behaviour of their players, officials, members and supporters.

-1.2.
-Spirit of Cricket
+2.2.
+Code of Conduct

 Cricket owes much of its appeal and enjoyment to the fact that it should be played not only according to the Laws, but also within the Spirit of Cricket.
 The major responsibility for ensuring fair play rests with the captains, but extends to all players, umpires and, especially in junior cricket, teachers, coaches and parents.
 Cricket is an exciting game that encourages leadership, friendship and teamwork, which brings together people from different nationalities, cultures and religions, especially when played within the Spirit of Cricket

-1.2.1.
-There are Laws which place the responsibility for the team's conduct firmly on the captain.
+2.2.1.There are Laws which place the responsibility for the team's conduct firmly on the captain.